tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 necessary details, but at no time do we have more than about nine individual things in the front of our minds.

-How do we navigate a complex world with this seemingly harsh limitation of working-memory?
-There are two primary ways:
+How do we navigate a complex world with this seemingly draconian limit on the size of our working memory?
+Two tools that we use are [chunking](https://en.wikipedia.org/wiki/Chunking_(psychology)) and [hierarchy](https://en.wikipedia.org/wiki/Hierarchy).
-[chunking](https://en.wikipedia.org/wiki/Chunking_(psychology)) and
-[hierarchy](https://en.wikipedia.org/wiki/Hierarchy).